pgoshulak/battleship/README.md

 # Features

 # Issues
-- Ship placement should use drag instead of click-toggle
+- Name input should be handled on keypress-enter (eg. hide the box?)

 # Roadmap